-Common side effects among people using Cimduo include: diarrhea, nausea, and dizziness.
+Common side effects among people using Cimduo include headache, pain, depression, diarrhea and skin rash.

-Cimduo may lead to new or worsening kidney problems, including kidney failure.
-Your healthcare provider may do blood tests to check your kidneys before and during treatment with Cimduo.
-If you develop kidney problems, your healthcare provider may need to make changes to your treatment regimen.
+This medication may lead to new or worsening kidney problems, including kidney failure.
+Your healthcare provider may do blood tests to check your kidney function before and during treatment.
+If you develop kidney problems, your healthcare provider may need to make changes to your regimen.

-Cimduo may lead to bone problems, including bone pain or bones getting soft or thin, which may lead to fractures.
+Cimduo may lead to bone problems, including bones getting thin, which may lead to fractures.
 Your healthcare provider may do tests to check your bones.

 If you also have hepatitis B virus (HBV) and take Cimduo, your hepatitis may become worse if you stop taking it.
-Do not stop taking Cimduo without first talking to your healthcare provider.
+Do not do so without first talking to your healthcare provider.

 For a review of drug interactions, including prescription and over-the-counter medications and supplements that should not be taken with Cimduo or may require dose adjustments, consult the Cimduo package insert.

-Before taking this medication, tell your doctor if you have kidney disease or liver disease (including hepatitis B).
-In addition, tell your doctor if you are pregnant or planning to become pregnant, if you are breastfeeding, and all your medical conditions, including all prescription and over-the-counter medications and supplements you are taking.
+Before taking this medication, tell your doctor if you have kidney disease or liver disease, including hepatitis B. In addition, tell your doctor if you are pregnant or planning to become pregnant, if you are breastfeeding and all your medical conditions.
+Let your doctor know about all prescription and over-the-counter medications and supplements you are taking.

 For More Info: https://aidsinfo.nih.gov/drugs/593/cimduo/0/patient